piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 #### Purpose
 QUAST was used to evaluate assembly contiguity and fragmentation using metrics such as N50, L50, total assembly size, GC content, and number of contigs.

+#### Software
+- QUAST 5.3.0

 #### Methodology
-QUAST v5.3.0 was used to assess four genome assemblies generated during the assembly workflow.
+QUAST was used to assess four genome assemblies generated during the assembly workflow.
 The resulting metrics were compared to identify the assembly with the best structural quality.

 #### Representative command
 ```bash